 - Required Minimum Distributions (RMDs): The IRS requires that participants begin taking distributions from their 401(k) starting at age 72 (as per the SECURE Act passed in 2019) to ensure that retirement funds are eventually subject to taxation.
 These distributions are calculated based on IRS life expectancy tables and the account balance.

 - Hardship Distributions: Some plans allow for early withdrawals under certain financial hardships.
 These distributions are subject to taxes and potentially the 10% early withdrawal penalty.

 - Rollover Distributions: Participants may move their 401(k) funds to another qualified retirement plan or an individual retirement account (IRA) without paying immediate taxes or penalties through a direct or indirect rollover.

-The tax and penalty implications of a distribution depend on the individual's age, the reason for the distribution, and whether the distribution is rolled over into another retirement account.
+The taxation and penalty implications of a distribution depend on the type of distribution, the age of the participant, and whether the distribution is rolled over to another tax-advantaged retirement account.